elegant-scipy/elegant-scipy/markdown/ch2.markdown

 **Exercise:** Create a function to draw a green grid onto a color image, and apply it to the `astronaut` image of Eileen Collins (above).
 Your function should take two parameters: the input image, and the grid spacing.
+Use the following template to help you get started.

 ```python
 def overlay_grid(image, spacing=128):